 The quick answer, a compound ankle fracture can be debilitating and needs medical attention.
 Ankle injuries are among the most common types of injuries, ranging from sprains to fractures.
 However, compound (or open) ankle fractures are less common than the typical ankle sprain and can become far more problematic.
-In compound ankle fractures, an open wound is caused by a fragment of the involved bone breaking through the skin.
+In compound ankle fractures, a fragment of the involved bone breaks through the skin and causes an open wound.
 If you ever find yourself in this situation, JOI has the most experienced team of orthopedic surgeons in North Florida to get you back on the road to a full recovery.

 Anatomy of the Ankle

 - Tibia (Shinbone): Makes up the inside or medial side of the ankle joint.

 - Fibula: Parallels the tibia and makes up the outside or lateral side of the joint.

 - The far ends of the tibia and fibula come together to form an arch and sit atop the talus.
 The singular form is the malleolus.

 - The tibia makes up the posterior and medial malleoli, while the fibula makes up the lateral malleolus.

 - The talus transfers the forces from the tibia to the heel bone (calcaneus).